dymek84/ESP32-Led-Matrix-Clock/README.md

 - DONE: Show IP address on bootup
 - Characters can now only be placed based on X position, not Y position yet.
 - DONE: Add photo's to this page
-- Translate everything to english (now the webpage is dutch)
+- IMPLEMENTED: a more simple method to animate background and foreground without them inteferring..(most of the time).

 -- ISSUE (or not): When background is fade-down, some animations will not look as good.
 As a fix some background cannot be faded (even if you set it to fade) the only dimming that will always work is the overall brightness (dimming).
--- The code has become very spaghetti.
-Which as a food I like, but in code not so much.
-I made this code, using many sources.
-For future versions I'm going to rewrite stuff.
-Makeing sure globals are used less and loops are used less.
+-- The code for this version 2.0 is way more structured.
+But still at some points spaghetti.. but its faster and easier to read (more comments inline) and better use of functions().

 # Wires and schema's
 <img src="https://github.com/bvanbreukelen/ESP32-Led-Matrix-Clock/blob/main/pictures/ESP-schema.png?raw=true" width="400">
 In the (bad) photo you see how I soldered everyting on a soldering breadboard.
 (5cm x 7 cm).
 On the ESP32 I soldered pins on the ground, Pin2 and 5V places.
 And on the right side row two pins, one on the top and one on the bottom of the outer rows.
+Note: Pin2 was used in version 1, for version 2 I used pin 13.
+You can still use 2 of any other pin, just set it correct in the code!! #define DATA_PIN .. (where .. is your data pin number)
 ((Pins, also called male Pin Header, <img src="https://github.com/bvanbreukelen/ESP32-Led-Matrix-Clock/blob/main/pictures/Screenshot%202021-02-11%20at%2015.35.48.png" width="100"> you can break of seperate pins ;
 This makes a square of pins.
 In this way every corner connects to the sockets on the breadboard and this makes it more stable.
 On the soldering breadbord I soldered the sockets/connectors.
 This makes the ESP32 plug and play in case you want to add, change stuff.